alejandraa/home/README.md

 - Modular plugin architecture inspired by [Oh My ZSH][omz], but using Antigen for greater efficiency.
   Only code that's specific to your repo needs to be in your repo.
 - Simplified prompt string themeing in the `lib/dots/prompt.zsh` directory.
 - Configuration persistence via the `persist` command.
 This copies your dot-files to the **config/** directory and allows you to optionally store them in Git.
 Add your persisted configs to your fork's `.gitignore` if you don't want them synchronized, and `forget` them when you don't want them symlinked anymore.
 Keeping your configuration files in a place that's easily accessible with a text editor helps you keep an eye on your configuration.
 - Aliases for common shell functionality like searching for a running process, opening your text editor, viewing files with a pager, setting the title of the current iTerm tab, [optimizing your OS X environment](osx4h), and much more.
+- Environment boostrapping, installs a global gemset and a series of programs through Homebrew (as well as Homebrew itself) that aid in your day-to-day programming tasks.

 Installation
 ------------

+Unlike Oh My ZSH, DOTS is installed as a gem.

 Just run the following commands: